meilisearch/documentation/learn/core_concepts/documents.md

 By default, MeiliSearch limits the size of `JSON` payloads—and therefore document uploads—to 100MB.

-To upload more documents in one go, it is possible to [change the payload size limit](/reference/features/configuration.md#payload-limit-size) during the setup of your MeiliSearch instance using the `http-payload-size-limit` option.
+To upload more documents in one go, it is possible to [change the payload size limit](/reference/features/configuration.md#payload-limit-size) at runtime using the `http-payload-size-limit` option.
 The new limit must be given in bytes.

 ```bash
 ./meilisearch --http-payload-size-limit=1048576000